Green-Phys/green-mbtools/README.md

 mbanalysis
 ===================

-2021-05-03

-mbanalysis provides functions for post processing of Green's-function-based many-body calculations.
+Python package for post processing of Green's-function-based many-body calculations.
 * The main classe is the mb_post class for both spin-unpolarized and spin-polarized calculations.
 * Check `examples` for examples to start.